trilemma-dev/SecureXPC/README.md

-SecureXPC provides an easy way to perform secure XPC Mach Services communication.
+SecureXPC provides an easy way to perform secure XPC Mach service communication.
 [`Codable`](https://developer.apple.com/documentation/swift/codable) conforming types are used to send messages and receive replies.
 This framework is ideal for communicating with helper tools installed via [`SMJobBless`](https://developer.apple.com/documentation/servicemanagement/1431078-smjobbless).